-Drafting Note: In Section 8-C(4) above, the exclusions in sub-items (ii), (iii) and (vi) are the result of the Liquidity Stress Test primary purpose, which is to be used as a tool for assessing macroprudential risks by the NAIC Financial Stability Task Force assisted by NAIC staff, including trend analysis over time.
+Drafting Note: In Section 8C(4) above, the exclusion in subitem 4(c) is the result of the Liquidity Stress Test primary purpose, which is to be used as a tool for assessing macroprudential risks by the NAIC Financial Stability Task Force assisted by NAIC staff, including trend analysis over time.
 Provisions against the NAIC owning the information, databasing the results and disclosures, and obtaining written consent from the insurer when a consultant is involved were deemed inappropriate.